ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * CBOR label: The value to be used as CBOR abbreviation of the item.

    The value MUST be unique.
-The value can be a positive integer, a negative integer or a string.
+The value can be a positive integer, a negative integer, or a string.
 Integer values between -256 and 255 and strings of length 1 are designated as "Standards Action with Expert Review".
 Integer values from -65536 to -257 and from 256 to 65535 and strings of maximum length 2 are designated as "Specification Required".
 Integer values greater than 65535 and strings of length greater than 2 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".

 * CBOR type: The CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.